 It is like an arms race where one is forever trying to be in the top ten percentile.
 Those whose parents can’t afford tuition will get left behind.

 3. Competition from foreign students

 Perhaps there was a bell-curve system in place during the 80s and 90s.
 However, it was a lot less stressful as kids just have to compete with Singaporeans.

-The children today are competing with hordes of talented and bright students from ASEAN, China and India.
+The children today are competing with several talented and bright students from ASEAN, China and India.

 In 2012, there were 51,000 foreign students in government-run schools and institutions.
 This makes up roughly 8 percent of all the students here.

 These students tend to be extremely hardworking because in general…

 - They may come from a country which may have fewer opportunities and have to make the most out of educational opportunities they’ve gotten